nite855/nite855/README.md

 ## Hi there 👋

+#introduction
+a prospective programmer who is learning slowly

 <!--
 **nite855/nite855** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.